3design/gbc/README.md

 #### `excerpt`
 A short description of the resource which will be displayed as text on the resources page.
 This must be written on a single line.

-### Adding Newsletters to the News & Events
+### Adding Newsletters to the News and Events

-Similar to [above](#adding-news-&-events-to-the-site), adding a card for the Newsletters requires the following steps:
+Similar to [above](#adding-news-and-events-to-the-site), adding a card for the Newsletters requires the following steps:

 - Duplicate an existing `.njk` file in the 'resources' folder.
 - Change the name of the `.njk` file using the following naming convention: (year)(month)(day)-name.njk
-- Edit the content of the `.njk` file as [above](#adding-news-&-events-to-the-site) with the following
+- Edit the content of the `.njk` file as [above](#adding-news-and-events-to-the-site) with the following
     - type: resource
     - resource_link: "/assets/images/content/newsletters/(filename).pdf"